What’s in a name? That which we call Missouri, by any other word would likely still be mispronounced. (apologies to Shakespeare).

 And if that’s not complicated enough, anthropologists suggest the name should have been pronounced “May-sue-ray” all along.
 Like we needed another option added to the debate.
 Happily, that one hasn’t caught on with anyone else.
 Silly anthropologists.

-Come visit us and discover the Show-Me State.
-You'll leave singing our praises ... however you choose to pronounce our name.
+When you’re comfortable with traveling again, come visit us and discover the Show-Me State.
+You’ll leave singing our praises … however you choose to pronounce our name.